Wondering what to take to mexico?

 While Mexico is much more safe than most would imagine — Mexico City is a big city, with all the same characteristics of most big cities.

-These include: 1) that there are parts you should avoid, like Tepito and Doctores, both near Centro Historico (Historic Downtown), and 2) that petty crimes like cell phone pickpocketing do happen, especially on the bus or Metro.
+These include: 1) that there are parts you should avoid, like Tepito and Doctores, both near Centro Historico (Historic Downtown), and 2) that petty crimes like cell phone pickpocketing do happen, especially on the bus or Metro. 💡Mexico City Travel Tip: Take Uber over public transportation!

 What you should really be concerned about in Mexico City…

-Want to know what you should really be worried about in Mexico City?
 While personal safety needs to be your top priority, the majority of Mexico City’s best neighborhoods (like Roma, Condesa, Polanco, Coyoacan, Reforma) are as safe as most of the world’s big cities.
 The real “dangers” in Mexico City are the ones most people don’t think about.

 Mexico City is quite loud, especially for light sleepers, and not sleeping means not enjoying your trip.
 You’ll want to either sleep with Wireless Noise Canceling Earbuds or even just ear plugs to get a comfortable and peaceful night’s sleep.